Far North Queensland: New Arrivals in the Far North

 When I started Grade 1 in 1972, the Principal was a Mr. Brady who looked very old to me.
 He can’t have been the Principal for too long, as I was only caned by him once.
 Many people in authority back then (and later) found me to be at best annoying and at worst, a thorn in their side.

 State schools provided a community hub that brought together children from families throughout the township.
-Public education more broadly was the driver of social integration.
+So, public education more broadly was the driver of social integration.
 It brought together children from diverse cultural backgrounds, colour and class to learn and grow together.

 Grade 7 came in 1979, and my teacher was Mr. Tom Murray.
 Just above average height, Mr. Murray normally dressed in a shirt without a tie and what were described as ‘dress shorts’ and long socks pulled up to just below the knee.
 This was the attire of most Far North Queensland white-collar workers during this era.